jackadam1981/ChromeEc/docs/ap-ec-comm.md

 providing a CLI.
 They call one of the transport-specific `ec_command` implementations in the `util/comm-*.c` files to send and receive from the EC.

+#### Stress test

+The `ectool` contains stress test that sends a big amount of host commands to EC.
+This allows to check if there won't be any timeouts and communication errors while handling this amount of data through selected interface and that the EC is able to respond to all of them.

+The command to execute the stress test is: `ectool stress`.
+It will log the time elapsed for every iteration of sending 10000 host commands with the time that it took to send them.

+Example output of stress test is:
+`Update: attempt 10000 round 1 | took 205 seconds`

+Killing the process will result in displaying the total runtime and failures that happened during it.

 ### EC kernel driver

 In most cases, `ectool` communicates via the [`cros-ec` Kernel driver], rather